 The long awaited winning kikoi design from Hope Davids, a student of the Kurland school in Plettenberg Bay, has finally arrived!
-Designed at a workshop at our mill in August (read more about that here), it has now been produced and put onto our shelves, and you can buy it online here.
+Designed at a workshop at the Mungo Mill in August 2018 (read more about that here), it has now been produced and put onto our shelves, and you can buy it online here.

 And it’s a real beauty – prominent tones of mustard yellow with some playful splashes of colour in pink and aqua blue that will make it especially popular with little adventurers.
 It’s the perfect bright & bold lightweight beach towel or picnic blanket for summer.

 All profits from the sale of these kikois will be given to the Kids of Kurland School Project – a volunteer organisation focused on life & health skills education in The Crags community in Plettenberg Bay.
 A worthy recipient, the organisation facilitates programs on topics like AIDS, safety, functional behaviour and self empowerment.

 The KOK kikoi project was the first official venture for our recently launched Mungo MOVE (Mungo’s Objective and Vision to Empower) program, spearheaded by Janet Holding – wife of our Master Weaver Stuart Holding – and a committee of other dedicated staff members.
 But while this KOK project served as the perfect starting point for MOVE, the plan for the program going forward is for a longer term and more impactful approach to giving back.

 In 2019, Mungo will start to allocate 1% of its turnover to important causes in the local Plettenberg Bay community, especially in the underdeveloped area of Kurland Village where many of Mungo’s staff live.
 Afflicted by poverty, domestic violence, alcoholism and HIV, there are endless opportunities for a program like MOVE to engage and make a real difference to the lives of those who call it home.